 When I prepare for each trip, there are items that ALWAYS ALWAYS come with me, no matter what type of trip it is – a nice short haul trip to Seville or a nice long hop to Miami, they always come with me.

-Here are the 5 things you need to pack for your next trip (in my opinion!)
+Here are the 5 things you need to pack for a trip (in my opinion!)